 According to Europol, the IPTV operation was considerable, offering 1,200 channels to as many as 500,000 subscribers around the world.
 Although early financial estimates in cases like these are best taken with a grain of salt, latest claims suggest revenues of five million euros a month, 60 million euros per year.

 As previously reported, so-called ‘front servers’ (servers designed to hide the main servers’ true location) were discovered in the Netherlands.
 Additionally, it’s now being reported by Cypriot media that nine suspects from an unnamed Internet service provider housing the servers were arrested and taken in for questioning.
-But the intrigue doesn’t stop there.

 The investigation continues.